Do you want to disable automatic update email notifications in WordPress?

 This method requires you to add code to your WordPress files.
 If you haven’t done this before, then take a look at our beginner’s guide on pasting snippets from the web into WordPress.

-We’ll show you a better approach below, which is using a code snippets plugin to add custom code in WordPress.
+We will show you a better approach below, which is using a code snippets plugin.

 add_filter( 'auto_core_update_send_email', 'wpb_stop_auto_update_emails', 10, 4 );